kumbulanit/t-sql/lesotho/labs/Module_05_Grouping_and_Aggregating_Data_Lab.md

 ORDER BY 'Completeness %' DESC;
 ```

+**Detailed Query Explanation:** `ExpectedCounts` maps each indicator to its annual expectation while `ActualCounts` tallies 2024 submissions.
+Joining them enables percentage calculations via aggregated values, and `ISNULL` keeps indicators with zero data visible.
+**Detailed Results Explanation:** Each row highlights whether an indicator met its data delivery quota, how much was finalized, and average reporting lag—key inputs for the data quality dashboard.

 ---

 ### Exercise 5.11: Report Generation Summary

 **Task 15:** Monthly Statistical Bulletin metrics
+**Topic:** MS20761 Module 9 Lesson 5 – Produce a monthly roll-up for the statistical bulletin
+**Beginner Explanation:** This query groups 2024 observations by calendar month to count how many indicators, categories, and sources appear, plus provisional/final splits and collection lag metrics.

 ```sql
 -- Generate summary for monthly bulletin publication SELECT